DataDog/storedog/README.md

 sh ./scripts/backup-db.sh
 ```

-This will create a new `restore.sql` file in the `services/postgres/db` directory and get it set up with all of necessary SQL statements to prepare the database for Datadog monitoring.
+This will create a new `restore.sql` file in the `services/postgres/db/` directory and get it set up with all of necessary SQL statements to prepare the database for Datadog monitoring.
 When done running, you'll want to rebuild the Postgres database image with the new restore point.

+#### Worker
+The Spree application has a worker process that runs in the background.
+There is a specific Datadog tracer configuration for it in the `services/worker/` directory and is mounted into the worker container.

 ### Discounts